abeyp/statistical_tests/README.md

 **Project**

-Authors of *Web-based positive psychology interventions: A reexamination of effectiveness.* released their clean datasets of happiness and depression scores in a randomly controlled experiment on positivie psychology interventions over time.
-I took this as an oppurtunity to replicate the statistical testing in the paper using R.
+The authors of *Web-based positive psychology interventions: A reexamination of effectiveness.* released their clean datasets of happiness and depression scores in a randomly controlled experiment of positivie psychology interventions over time.
+I took this as an oppurtunity to replicate the statistical findings in the paper using R to reproduce conclusions and casual inference.

 **R Code**
 * Best Viewed with plots here! https://rpubs.com/abeyp/1037564